 Michael’s enthusiasm came back with a rush.
 He was entranced with his new teaching project.

 “Well,” he said, “if the Bahá’ís accept all the Holy Days of all the great Religions, we’ll have a marvellous year at school.
-It’s already pretty good getting the nine Bahá’í Holy Days off, but when you add in all the other holy days of the Christians, the Jews, the Muslims, and the Buddhists, Wow!
+It’s already pretty good getting the nine Bahá’í Holy Days off, but when you add in all the other holy days of the Christians, the Jews, the Muslims, and the Buddhists.
+Wow!
 I’m sitting on a religious gold-mine!”

 Michael was enraptured by the magic of his new-found “freedom from school” concept.
 I cut him off at the pockets before he had time to add in the Hindus and the Zoroastrians.